nanocortex/metube-firefox-addon/README.md

 - Open your MeTube URL in a regular browser tab and log in through your SSO provider
 - Then try using the extension again from that same tab

+### Debugging and Viewing Logs

+To view detailed error messages and logs:
+1. Navigate to `about:debugging#/runtime/this-firefox`
+2. Find "MeTube Downloader" and click "Inspect"
+3. Go to the Console tab
+4. Try sending a video to MeTube and check the console for error details

 ### Other Issues

 **Context menu not appearing**